How Could I Enforce A Divorce Decree In Utah?

 - Intercept his or her income tax refund

 - Garnish his or her wages/withhold income

 - Place a judgment lien on real property

 - Hold him or her in civil contempt

 Would I Have To Go To Court To Enforce Child Support/child custody?

 In some cases, it may be easier to sit down with your former spouse and resolve the dispute outside of court.
 If you have given him or her the chance to rectify the situation and he or she still refuses to cooperate, however, it may be necessary to take more aggressive action.
 At this point, it would be recommended that you speak with a Salt Lake City divorce attorney from the Law Office of David Pedrazas, PLLC, to determine an appropriate course of action.
-All that we would need you to do is call our office at 801-263-7078 or submit a free case evaluation form online.
+All that we would need you to do is call our office at 801-263-7078 or submit a Legal Case Review form online.
 From there, our firm can guide you through the subsequent legal process.